skuppuraj/wp-spotlight-search/readme.txt

-=== WP Admin/Dashboard Search Spotlight ===
+=== Advanced All in One Admin Search by WP Spotlight ===
 Contributors: rajkuppus
 Tags: admin search, ajax search, menu search, dashboard, wp-admin, wp admin dashboard,custom menu search, Manage WordPress, WordPress manager, dashboard search, quick search, fast search
 Requires at least: 3.1
-Tested up to: 5.7.1
+Tested up to: 5.7.2
 Stable tag: trunk

-WP Admin/Dashboard Search Spotlight Global Search is a powerful quick navigation plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.
+Advanced All in One Admin Search by WP Spotlight Global Search is a powerful quick navigation plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.

 == Description ==

-WP Admin/Dashboard Search Spotlight is a powerful global quick navigation search plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.
+Advanced All in One Admin Search by WP Spotlight is a powerful global quick navigation search plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.

 You can configure it to search anything on your WordPress Dashboard like pages, posts, comments, orders, users and many more options.